Whole Genome Sequencing

 CentoGenome® – Key Features

-WGS captures the broadest scope of genetic alterations causing a disease in one single test – single nucleotide variants (SNVs), small insertions and deletions (InDels), structural variants (SVs), including large copy number variations (CNVs), and thus providing the most comprehensive variant analysis.
+CENTOGENE’s WGS solution, CentoGenome®, offers unparalleled genome coverage and captures one of the most extensive ranges of disease-causing genetic variants in a single test.
+This includes single nucleotide variants (SNVs), small insertions/deletions (InDels), and structural variants (SVs), including copy number variations (CNVs), and heteroplasmic mitochondrial variants.

 DOWNLOADS FOR WHOLE GENOME SEQUENCING